whotookzakum/bapharia.com/src/routes/guides/upcoming-features.md

 title: 'Upcoming Features'
 author: 'Zakum'
 date: '2022-08-03'
+category: 'Referential'
+caption: 'List of features that have been confirmed to be in development.'
+featuredImg: 'head.png'
 ---

 Summaries of past developer livestreams and tweets, indicating content that is confirmed to be in development, under consideration, or not in consideration.